iNavFlight/inav/docs/development/Cmake usage.md

 ## Hardware names

-As of inav 4.1, the following target hardware platforms are recognised:
+As of INAV 4.1, the following target hardware platforms are recognised:

 * stm32f405xg
 * stm32f411xe